Archibald Carey Jr.: AME Church

 In 1949, Carey was named as pastor of his father's church, Quinn Chapel AME Church in Chicago.
 He served through 1967, when he was named pastor emeritus.

 In 1960 Carey addressed the World Methodist Council held in Oslo, Norway that year, discussing how AME activists in the United States drew from Wesleyan theology and praxis in their approach.
 He noted that they were inspired by the work of Richard Allen, the founder and first bishop of the AME Church.
 He was among numerous AME clergy and members who were active in the civil rights movement, but the institution as a whole at the time did not strongly embrace activism.

 Honors

-At a luncheon held on November 4, 1955 at Chicago's Conrad Hilton Hotel, Carey and George B. McKibbin were both honored as knight commanders of the Liberian Humane Order of African Redemption, with the honors being presented to them by Ambassador from Liberia Clarence Lorenzo Simpson in recognition of their contributions towards promoting positive Liberia–United States relations.
+At a luncheon held on November 4, 1955, at Chicago's Conrad Hilton Hotel, Carey and George B. McKibbin were both honored as knights commander of the Liberian Humane Order of African Redemption, with the honors being presented to them by Ambassador from Liberia Clarence Lorenzo Simpson in recognition of their contributions towards promoting positive Liberia–United States relations.